NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

 1. Right-click on the **Groups** folder and choose **New Group.**
 1. In the "New Group" dialog box:
     - Enter a "Group Name" of `redteam`
-    - Provide a "Description" for the group like `This group will pose as a threat actor and is authorized to conduct a variety of attacks and exploits targeting hosts on our network.`
+    - Provide a "Description" for the group like `A threat actor cleared for attacks and exploits.`
     - This would be a convenient time to add users to our group, but we’ll do that after it’s created. **Grab a screenshot** instead!
 1. Click **Create** to create the group.
 Close the Create Group dialogue window.
 1. But wait… If you guessed that we might need another group, you were right!
 Leave Computer Management open, and launch Powershell as Administrator.
 Press **`Win + X`** on your keyboard.